Our process for the perfect corporate video

 Speaking to the camera naturally from an autocue is hard, even for practised professionals.

-It’s not our preferred or recommended approach because it can easily come across as stiff and unnatural.
-This is why we prefer an interview to get your messages across – but if an autocue delivery is the right solution for your video, here are some tips:
+We prefer an interview to get your messages across – but if an autocue delivery is the right solution for your video, here are some tips:

 • Before the shoot, practise reading your script.
 Do this from your computer screen, rather than paper.